 Ongoing Support Groups

 The time following loss is often a difficult one for families and friends.
-Wissahickon Hospice offers bereavement support groups to provide a safe place where survivors may work through feelings triggered by a death-related loss.
+Penn Medicine Hospice offers bereavement support groups to provide a safe place where survivors may work through feelings triggered by a death-related loss.
 It is a place to learn about the healing power of the grieving process.